 Takeaways

-A single UI distortion cascaded into a full day of fixes spanning layout, localization, navigation, permissions, and native/web deduplication.
-Three key patterns emerged:
+One small UI distortion triggered a full day of cascading fixes spanning layout, localization, navigation, permissions, and native/web deduplication.
+The patterns that kept emerging:

 💬 댓글